jeffpiep/SPFD5408/README.md

 If you download any code that uses Adafruit Libraries, please verify it:

--- KEEP THE ORIGINAL ADAFRUIT PINS
+-- FORK: KEEP THE ORIGINAL ADAFRUIT PINS

 	#define YP A3  // must be an analog pin, use "An" notation!
 	#define XM A2  // must be an analog pin, use "An" notation!